uisits/aits-api/README.md

 This package is a collection of AITS api's.
 It provides and easy way to integrate and use AITS api endpoints in Laravel applications.

 ## Installation
-> Since this is a private package we cannot use `composer` to install the package from the repository.
->
-> Instead, we need to rely on GitHub repository to fetch the package directly.

-- Install the package
 - Run `composer require uisits/aits-api`

 > To get the latest version of the application please visit [https://github.com/uisits/aits-api/releases](https://github.com/uisits/aits-api/releases) and check the latest release compatible with your application version.